TheOpenCloudEngine/uengine-bpm/README.md

-# Deprecation and New version announcement
+# Retirement and New version announcement

 This version of uEngine BPMS has been deprecated.
 Since we decided to change uEngine5's architecure as a MSA (micro-services architecture) for long-term roadmap (BPaaS and CSB roadmap), Only some part of this project is reused for new version.
 Go to the MSA version of uEngine5 for now: